 Scleroderma causes an abnormal growth of connective tissue in the skin and blood vessels, leading to skin that is hard and thick.

-In some people, the condition is mild, but in some others, scleroderma can affect internal organs and be life threatening.
+In some people, the condition is mild, but in others, scleroderma can affect internal organs and be life threatening.

 - calcium deposits in the connective tissues